-Food manufacturers and producers of popular food items from developing countries may sign a fair trade agreement, indicating their commitment to ethical business practices.
+Food manufacturers and producers of popular food items from developing countries may sign a fair trade agreement.
+They do this in order to indicate their commitment to ethical business practices.
 Popular fair trade items include coffee, chocolate, bananas, and avocados.
-Fair trade items can also be the result of workers’ cooperatives that create cultural accessories like purses or backpacks.
+Fair trade items can also be the result of workers’ cooperatives that create cultural accessories such as purses or backpacks.

 History of Fair Trade